intel/nauta/docs/user-guide/actions/user.md

 2. Cannot be an empty string.

-3. Must conform to Kubernetes naming convention, can contain only lower case alphanumeric characters and "-" and "."
+3. Must conform to Kubernetes naming cconvention, and can only contain lower-case alphanumeric characters and "-" and "."

 ### User Name Limitations

-If an admin tries to create a user with a name that was used previously by a deleted user, it may happen that the `create` command displays information that the previous user is still being deleted, even if the previous user _is not_ listed on a list of existing users.
+If an administrator creates a user with a name that was used previously by a deleted user, the `create`command displays the previous user is still being deleted, even if the previous user _is not_ listed on a list of existing users

-In this case, the operation of a creation of a new user should be postponed for a short period (3 minutes), until all user's objects are removed.
+In this case, before creating a new user, postpone the operation for a short period (at least 3 minutes) until all the user's objects are removed.
 To _create_ a user account, refer to [Creating a User Account](../actions/create_user.md) and to _delete_ a user account, refer to [Deleting a User Account](../actions/delete_user.md).

 ### Example